imca-cat/el-profile-activator-extension/README.md

 Profile Activation Advanced is a [Maven][1] extension enabling a profile to be activated with an [MVEL][2] expression.

-This extension works by hijacking Maven's profile property activation mechanism.
-If an MVEL expression is specified and does not evaluate to true, control is passed to the normal property activator.
+This extension works by overriding Maven's profile property activation mechanism.
+If an MVEL expression is specified and does not evaluate to true, control is passed to the normal property activation mechanism.

 This is a fork of [EL Profile Activator Extension][3].
 Profile Activation Advanced contains the following improvements over EL Profile